confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 3. Within Docker Desktop, go to Dashboard.
 Check if the services, including the PostgreSQL database, are all running successfully.

-You have successfully installed the Debezium PostgreSQL CDC Source connector on our local Connect cluster. you also have a PostgreSQL database running in the container.
+You have successfully installed the Debezium PostgreSQL CDC Source connector on your local Connect cluster.
+You also have a PostgreSQL database running in the container.
 These are all connected to Confluent Cloud.
-We are now ready to start producing data from our PostgreSQL database to Confluent Cloud.
+You are now ready to start producing data from your PostgreSQL database to Confluent Cloud.

 ## <a name="step-9"></a>**Launch: PostgreSQL Source Connector in Confluent Control Center**

 You have seen and worked within the Confluent Cloud Dashboard in Steps 1 - 5.
-Because you have Confluent Platform services deployed, we can use Confluent Control Center (C3) to manage and monitor Confluent Platform, and it is also connected to Confluent Cloud from our set up in Step 6.
+Because you have Confluent Platform services deployed, you can use Confluent Control Center (C3) to manage and monitor Confluent Platform, and it is also connected to Confluent Cloud from your set up in Step 6.
 You will see confirmation that Control Center is indeed connected to Confluent Cloud by the end of this Step 9.

 1. Open a browser and go to **http://localhost:9021/** to access Confluent Control Center.